Old Church Formation

 The Old Church Formation is a geologic formation in Virginia and possibly Maryland.
 It preserves fossils dating back to the Oligocene epoch of the Paleogene period.
 It rarely exposes on land and is under-studied.
 However, deposits from this period are rare and the Old Church Formation likely contains many scientifically significant taxa.
-Ward (1985) recommended placing this formation in the Chesapeake Group.

 Species

 Some of the species known from the Old Church Formation are included below.
 Further study will likely reveal a more diverse fauna.